 LenderMatch is one tool startup businesses use to find those affiliated private financial institutions.
 Government-guaranteed loans charge lower interest rates and are easier to qualify for than non-guaranteed bank loans.

 A traditional bank loan is the most popular form of business funding and generally offers attractive interest rates.
 Banks are usually reluctant to lend to new businesses without a track record.
 Using a bank to finance a startup generally involves taking out a personal loan, which means the owner will need a good personal credit rating and be ready to put up collateral to secure loan approval.

 Online business loans have become a popular financing option as banks have scaled back on loans to small businesses.
 These resources often provide faster and easier access to business loans than traditional banks, though at higher rates.

 Borrowing from online lenders isn’t best for everyone.
 If your business is just starting, you probably won’t qualify.
 If you’ve been in business for at least a year and need quick access to cash or don’t qualify for a traditional bank loan, online lenders are worth investigating.

 The Loan Application Process

-There are typically four steps involved in completing a successful loan application:
+There are typically four steps involved to successfully apply for a business loan:

 1. Decide What Type of Loan Fits Your Needs